What is Type 2 Inflammation?

 Eosinophilic esophagitis (EoE) and Type 2 inflammation

-Eosinophilic esophagitis (EoE) is a chronic condition consisting of high levels of eosinophils in throat tissue.
-It involves Type 2 inflammation and swelling in the esophagus.
+Eosinophilic esophagitis (EoE) is a chronic condition involving high levels of eosinophils in throat tissue.
+It is associated with Type 2 inflammation and swelling in the esophagus.
 This can make it hard to swallow food.
 Symptoms also may involve reflux, chest pain and food getting stuck in the throat.

 ➤ Eosinophilic esophagitis: symptoms, causes, diagnosis and treatment